iamvinaybharti/Movie_Recommendation_System/README.md

+Movie Recommendation System

+Welcome to the Movie Recommendation System!
+This system is designed to provide personalized movie recommendations based on user preferences.
+Whether you're a film enthusiast or just looking for something new to watch, this system aims to enhance your movie-watching experience.

+Introduction
+The Movie Recommendation System employs collaborative filtering and machine learning algorithms to analyze user preferences and recommend movies that are likely to be enjoyed.
+It takes into account user ratings, viewing history, and similarity to other users to provide accurate and relevant recommendations.

+How It Works
+The system primarily operates in two phases:

+Data Collection: User preferences, movie ratings, and viewing history are collected to build a comprehensive dataset.
+Recommendation Generation: Based on the dataset, the system employs collaborative filtering to identify similar users and recommends movies that align with their preferences but are unseen by the target user.
+Features

+Users can rate movies to help the system understand their preferences better.
+Get Recommendations:

+Based on user interactions and ratings, the system generates movie recommendations.
+Dependencies
+Python 3.x
+Django
+Pandas
+NumPy
+SQLite

+Happy movie watching! 🎬

 Similarity Score :
 How does it decide which item is most similar to the item user likes?
 Here come the similarity scores.